10 Tips on How to Graduate College Debt Free

-Sarah_Grad_2009_211_17 Prospective college students: this is for you.
+Prospective college students: this is for you.
 The choices you make on funding your college will impact your life for years to come.
 Sure, you can take the easy path and borrow the money.
-But I challenge you to be different: make sacrifices and avoid the debt.
+But I challenge you to be different: make sacrifices and avoid the a debt problem.
 No College Savings?
 You can still do it.

 If you accept this challenge, you will be celebrating a debt free diploma.
 If you ignore it, you will be starting your career burdened by accumulated debt.